DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

     :height: 24px

-DataLab creates a new macro-command which is not empty: it contains a sample code that shows how to create a new image and add it to the "Image panel".
+DataLab creates a new macro-command which is not empty: it contains a sample code that shows how to create a new image and add it to the "Image Panel".
 We can remove this code and replace it with our own code::

     # Import the necessary modules